nicobrinkkemper/gabr.sh/README.md

 > By naming the file and the function hello,
 > a tiny API emerged to call the function.

-A different aproach would be:
+A different approach would be:
 ```shell
 $ echo "\
 if [ \$# -eq 0 ]; then